 Training helps reduce or eliminate food safety hazards before they become major issues.

-Reducing food safety complaints will create a happier workplace and in turn increase productivity.
+Reducing food safety complaints creates a happier workplace and improves overall productivity.

 Numerous professionals nationwide have already earned and renewed their card with AAA Food Handler — a trusted name in food safety training.